ionoid/docs.ionoid.io/docs/build-iot-archive-apps.md

 needs to run, from software to libraries and configurations.
 More importantly archive files are well supported and most of the tools to process them are standard Open Source tools.

-At run-time when the archive file is [deployed on devices](https://docs-dev.ionoid.io/docs/deploy-iot-apps.html) on devices, the
-[App Yaml file](https://docs.ionoid.io/docs/iot-apps.html#app-yaml-format) that is on the root directory `/` of the archive will be used to define how the application will run.
+At run-time when the archive file is [deployed on devices](https://docs.ionoid.io/docs/deploy-iot-apps.html), the [App Yaml file](https://docs.ionoid.io/docs/iot-apps.html#app-yaml-format) that is on the root directory `/` of the archive will be used to define how the application will run.